Awards & Scholarships

 Submission of an essay that explains why the student is deserving of the award.

 Scholarship – Tuition

-Two – $5000 scholarships will be awarded to incoming or current Fox School of Business or Sport, Tourism, and Hospitality Management undergraduate students who grew up in the River Ward district (Port Richmond, Bridesburg, Kensington, and Fishtown) and deemed eligible by the Fox School CAFSBM committee & approved by the River Ward Board of Directors.
+Scholarships will be awarded to incoming or current Fox School of Business or Sport, Tourism, and Hospitality Management undergraduate students who grew up in the River Ward district (Port Richmond, Bridesburg, Kensington, and Fishtown) and are deemed eligible by the Fox School CAFSBM committee & in compliance with donor intent.
 Scholarships are renewable for up to 4 years if the student maintains a 3.0 CGPA or better.